Mr-1011/Claire/README.md

 Welcome to Claire!

-In this Tutorial we show you how to run our Claire App on your computer. s
+In this Tutorial we show you how to run our Claire App on your computer.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Installments
 Open a new Terminal in the Folder, where you have cloned the Claire App from Github.